100 Facebook Marketing Tips and Ideas for Insurance Agents

 90. Share a Funny Homeowner Claim Photo - You should be able to find some funny pictures of homeowner claims on Google.
 But remember with any "funny" insurance claim posts you want to be sure they don't elicit negative feelings.
 It's important that fans of your Facebook page associate your messages with positive feelings.

 91. Get Your Facebook Page on Google- If you want your agency's Facebook page to show up in Google search results, it will help if you can get other websites to link to it.
-This means to add a link on every page of your own site and make sure to include it in online business profiles with websites like: Superpages.com, Yellowpages.com, Yelp, etc. By the way, have you ever wondered how Google ranks insurance agencies in their local search results?
-Click here to find out.
+This means to add a link on every page of your own site and make sure to include it in online business profiles with websites like: Superpages.com, Yellowpages.com, Yelp, etc. You can also hire an insurance marketing company to manage all these online profiles for you and make sure everything is seamlessly connected.

 93. Share a Home Inventory PDF - Post a link to a PDF document people can use to identify all the items in their home or apartment.
 You can probably find one branded with some of the brands you carry but if you're looking for a generic version you could use something like this.

-94. Don't Self-Promote - It never ceases to amaze me how stupid insurance agents can be on Facebook.
+94. Don't Self-Promote - It never ceases to amaze me how often I see insurance agents over-promoting on Facebook.
 People on Facebook have a choice to listen to you or turn it off.
 Why would one person in a thousand actually choose to read your posts if all you ever say is crap like, "Give us a call today for an insurance quote!"
 If you're not bringing value in the form of entertainment, saving money, or sharing valuable information don't waste your time.

 95. Upload Clients' Classic Car Pictures - Post pictures of your clients classic cars to your page and watch what happens.
 They'll go out and tell all their classic car friends to check it out on your Facebook page.
 Compared to the average American, classic car owners will have more disposable income and are often traditional-minded types that buy insurance through an agent rather than online.
 Think those might be good leads?